mileswwatkins/lookout_hunter/README.md

 Using [a list assembled by the Forest Fire Lookout Association](https://www.firelookout.org/lookout-rentals.html), the scraper in this repository finds all available rental dates over the coming months, as well as metadata such as city, state, and nightly cost.
 A recreation.gov URL is provided to view and book each facility.

-(Switching the logging level to `logging.DEBUG` displays additional information, such as which sites have _no_ available nights.)

 ### Requirements

 - Python 3